jacobjacobjacobjacobjacob/strava/README.md

 # Strava Analysis Project

 This project analyzes workout data, focusing on activities like running and cycling.
-It integrates multiple data sources, such as Strava data, and retrieves weather data for the location of individual Strava activities, storing it in SQLite databases for further analysis.

 ## Project Structure